 With a network assignment of actual congestion, there would be no cross subsidies among rights holders and no over or under allocation of rights relative to actual network market solutions.
 There would be no revenue shortfalls as congestion payments equal congestion collected.
-The risk of default would be isolated to the buyer and seller of the right, and any default would not be socialized to other right holders.
+The risk of default would be isolated to the buyer and seller of the right, and any default would not be socialized to other rights holders.
 In the case of a defaulting buyer, the rights to the congestion revenues would revert to the load.
 There would be no risk of a network right flipping in value from positive to negative, because congestion is always the positive difference between what load pays for energy and what generation is paid for energy as a result of transmission constraints.

 The MMU proposal requires the calculation of constraint specific congestion and the calculation of that specific constraint's congestion related charges to each physical load bus downstream of that constraint.
 Under the MMU proposal, the constraint specific congestion calculated by hour, from both the day-ahead and balancing market would be paid directly to the physical load as a credit against the associated load serving entity's (LSE) energy bill.
-This right to the congestion is defined as the congestion revenue right (CRR) that belongs to the physical load at a defined bus, zone or aggregate.
-The LSE could choose to sell all or a portion of the CRR through auctions.
+This right to the congestion is defined as the congestion revenue right (CRR)